 - Regular exposure to fumes, odours, and moderate noise

 HSR has implemented a stepped-recruitment/application approach to evaluate prospective Bus Operators.
 This process reflects the need for Bus Operators to have excellent customer-service skills, resiliency skills, and superb driving ability.
-NOTE: You are not eligible to apply if you interviewed within the last 6 months and were not successful.

 Once you submit your application and it’s determined you meet the qualification, this is the process:

 - You will be contacted via email to complete your assessment to determine your fit for this position.

 - If you do not receive an email, please check your spam or junk folders or add [email protected] to your safe senders list.